emacsmirror/sidecar-locals/readme.rst

 This way any ``.sidecar-locals`` directories committed into the project will be detected and reported as untrusted (without running any code).

-For personal projects or any project where this is not a concern, you may add ``.sidecar-locals`` anywhere in the project, recursively trusting the projects root using the ``*`` path suffix.
+For personal projects when you aren't concerned someone else creating a ``.sidecar-locals`` directory you may add ``.sidecar-locals`` anywhere in the project, recursively trusting the projects root using the ``*`` path suffix.

 Installation